travis-ci/docs-travis-ci-com/user/enterprise/worker-cli-commands.md

 ## Example Worker Stop and Start

-### General behavior:

 travis-worker behaves differently based on the signals it receives.
 For instance a `SIGINT` drains the queue, it gives travis-worker enough time to work off all jobs which are still in progress but it doesn't accept any new ones anymore.

 `SIGKILL` on the other hand shuts down travis-worker immediately and cancels all currently running jobs.
 If you start the worker again afterwards, all previously enqueued and running jobs are re-queued again so they'll get worked off as usual.

 ### With Ubuntu 16.04 as host operating system

-Since Ubuntu 16.04 travis-worker itself is also running in a Docker container.
-Therefore starting and stopping the worker now works via `systemctl`:
+With Ubuntu 16.04 as the host operating system, travis-works runs inside a Docker container, so starting and stopping the worker now works via `systemctl`:

 ```sh
 $ sudo systemctl start travis-worker